AI: Community of Practice

 Emerging Technologies' AI: Community of Practice (AICoP) is a multidisciplinary congregation of curious minds, eager to delve into the realms of artificial intelligence (AI) and machine learning (ML).
 The community is a platform for learning, discussion, and application of AI principles across various fields of study at Columbia University.
 We aim to demystify AI, spur innovation, and approach challenges with a fresh, AI-centric perspective through regular meetings, workshops, and collaborative projects.
 All while fostering a culture of inclusivity, respect, and collective growth.

-We encourage Columbia Researchers, Faculty, and Administrators interested in joining to send in your interest intake form.
+We encourage Columbia Researchers, Faculty, and Administrators interested in joining our AI Community of Practice mailing list for future events and updates.

 Discussion Highlights